Dog Sees God: Confessions of a Teenage Blockhead: Development and production history

-For The Lowry production, Greg Kelly and Abby Simmons were replaced with Mike Gates and Louise Allen due to scheduling conflicts.

-The Canadian premiere production took place at Six Degrees in Toronto, Ontario, in March 2009, produced by Michael Rubinoff and Lindsay Rosen.
-The show was directed by Lezlie Wade, with set and costume design by Jessica Poirier-Chang and lighting by Renee Brode.
-The Toronto Star gave it a 3 1/2-out-of-4-stars review, saying 'What seems to be a comedic deconstruction of the famous Peanuts cartoon characters turns out to be one of the most interesting and moving plays I've seen this year, with some absolutely stunning performances.
+The Canadian premiere production took place at Six Degrees in Toronto, Ontario, in March 2009.
+The show was produced by Michael Rubinoff and Lindsay Rosen, and directed by Lezlie Wade, with set and costume design by Jessica Poirier-Chang and lighting by Renee Brode.
+The Toronto Star gave it a 3 1/2-out-of-4-stars review, saying "What seems to be a comedic deconstruction of the famous Peanuts cartoon characters turns out to be one of the most interesting and moving plays I've seen this year, with some absolutely stunning performances.
 Director Lezlie Wade manages the transition skilfully and, by the end, there were totally unexpected tears rolling down my face."

-The Canadian cast was as follows: